brews/tellervo-python/README.md

 For more on parsing the XML replies, see [lxml](http://lxml.de/).

 If you want to refine things further, we can easily take our `select_data` list and turn it into a [pandas](http://pandas.pydata.org/) DataFrame.
-To top things off, we sort the data by site name, tree name, and sample name.
+We then sort the data.

 ```python
 import pandas as pd